cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 - A way to automatically update my services (probably using [Watchtower](https://containrrr.dev/watchtower/))
 - A GitOps-y way to have changes to my repository automatically be reflected on the server, so I don't have to SSH out and do stuff with my hands
 - Potentially migrate my setup to Kubernetes, starting with a k3s cluster.
-This will at least allow me to easily implement a GitOps workflow with FluxCD or similar, and will serve as a fun learning experience.
+This will at least allow me to easily implement a GitOps workflow with FluxCD or similar, and will serve as a 💀fun💀 learning experience.
   - [k8s-at-home](https://k8s-at-home.com/) is a community focused on doing exactly this, and they have a lot of ready-made Helm charts for many services.